Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ## Level 3

+**Problem description:**

+> The password for the next level is stored in a file called --spaces in this filename--
+> located in the home directory

 **Solution:**
 This problem builds on the last one but adds spaces in the filename.
 To open a file with spaces in its name, we can use quotes around the filename: